ldenti/klocate/README.md

 # kmap

 Small [bwa](https://github.com/lh3/bwa) wrapper to map (perfectly) a set of kmers against a reference genome.
+For each kmer, `kmap` searches it (full and perfect match) in the bwa index and outputs all positions the kmer maps to.

 ### Download and installation
 ```